aspose-cad/Aspose.CAD-Documentation/net/developer-guide/blind-watermark/_index.md

 An example of a file view using another image to add a blind watermark.

-1. The file before adding the text blind watermark<br>
+1. The file before adding the image as a blind watermark<br>
 ![Input image](robot_handling_cell.dwg_input.png)<br>
-1. The result of adding the text blind watermark<br>
+1. The result after adding the image as a blind watermark<br>
 ![Embedded image](robot_handling_cell.dwg_embedded.png)